 You may feel terrible filing a claim against someone who has died.
 And that is normal.
 However, just keep in mind that you’re actually pursuing his insurance company.
 If the insurance company covers your claim, the family won’t be impacted at all.

 Call and schedule your free initial consultation with your local Georgia car accident lawyer.
-You can sit down with an experienced attorney and discuss your case.
+You can sit down with an accredited personal injury law firm and discuss your case.
 Ask any questions you may have so that you can be prepared for your legal journey.
 The consultation is free and you pay nothing until you win your case.